MaksimDzhangirov/backendBankExample/docs/part51-eng.md

 ![](../images/part51/11.png)

-It will add this small piece of code to the test,
+It will add this small piece of code to the `Test`,

 ```js
 pm.test("Status code is 200", function () {